tindandelion/tindandelion.github.io/_drafts/inversion-of-control.md

 ---

-I've had a 'water cooler chat' with my teammates recently, and occasionally one of us mentioned that he never understood the concept of 'Inversion of Control'.
+I've had a 'water cooler chat' with my teammates recently, and occasionally one of us asked to explain the concept of 'Inversion of Control'.
 We all started to give our own explanations but, to my surprise, nobody could give anything better than hand-waving and a mumble 'The flow of control is inverted, and so...'.
-Oh, and one thing everyone remembered was that [Dependency Injection](http://en.wikipedia.org/wiki/Dependency_injection) is a good illustration of the IoC, thanks to the
+Oh, and one thing everyone remembered was that
+[Dependency Injection](http://en.wikipedia.org/wiki/Dependency_injection) is a good illustration of the IoC, thanks to the
 [great article](http://martinfowler.com/articles/injection.html) by Martin